/

 Intuit took a similar approach to many software vendors that decided to cloudify their flagship client/server or desktop application.

-That is, they tried to morph the traditional product into an online product rather than reimagining the entire human/machine interaction.
+That is, they attempted to transform the traditional product into an online one rather than reimagining the entire human-machine interaction.

-Based on the current reviews, QuickBooks Online has made some headway since it first came out.
+Based on current reviews, QuickBooks Online has made some headway since its initial release.

-Despite the fact that QuickBooks Online does not yet measure up to QuickBooks Desktop, QuickBooks’ dominant brand has served QuickBooks Online well.
-According to Wikipedia (link), “As of May, 2014, QuickBooks Online was the global leader in online accounting software, with 624,000 subscribers.
-That’s double the number of its nearest competitor, New-Zealand based Xero, which reported 284,000 customers as of July, 2014.”
+Although QuickBooks Online does not yet match the capabilities of QuickBooks Desktop, QuickBooks’ dominant brand has served QuickBooks Online well.
+According to Wikipedia (link), “As of May 2014, QuickBooks Online was the global leader in online accounting software, with 624,000 subscribers.
+That’s double the number of its nearest competitor, New Zealand-based Xero, which reported 284,000 customers as of July 2014.”

 QuickBooks Online has contemporary and public APIs, which make it much easier to integrate with than QuickBooks Desktop.